ahmad-buhari/python-basics/README.md

 1. When writing code follow the best practices outlined in [PEP20 - Zen of Python](https://peps.python.org/pep-0020/)

-2. Check any incoming input strings and prep to remove empty spaces with `strip()` remember we're humans and sometime people added an extra space at the end by accident.
+2. Check any incoming input strings and prep to remove empty spaces with `strip()` remember we're humans and sometimes people type added an extra space at the end by accident.

 3. Use `join` to save time for concatenating (combining) a list of str values.
-No need to use the loop method and combine the str together.

       ```python
       #Example